U0047/NativeModSettings/README.md

 - `ComboBox` - a drop-down menu allowing selection from a list of items
 - `Slider` - a draggable slider

-Native Mod Settings also gives mod developers the ability to create and add custom settings (consult the documentation under /doc/doc.md or the [github wiki]() for more info).
+Native Mod Settings also gives mod developers the ability to create and add custom settings (consult the documentation under /doc/doc.md for more info).

 ---